cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 The first step in incident response is preparation.
 It includes creating and maintaining an incident response policy and includes prevention steps such as implementing security controls to prevent malware infections.
 Before acting, personnel verify an event is an actual incident.
 Next, they attempt to contain or isolate the problem.
 Disconnecting a computer from a network will isolate it.
 Eradication attempts to remove all malicious components left after an incident.
 Recovery restores a system to its original state.
 Depending on the scope of the incident, administrators might completely rebuild the system, including applying all updates and patches.
-A review of lessons learned helps an organization prevent a reoccurrence of an incident.
+A review of lessons learned helps an organization prevent a recurrence of an incident.
 The order of volatility for data from most volatile to least volatile is cache memory, regular RAM, a paging file, hard drive data, logs stored on remote systems, and archived media.
 Forensic experts capture an image of the data before analysis to preserve the original and maintain its usability as evidence.
 Hard drive imaging creates a forensic copy and prevents the forensic capture and analysis from modifying the original evidence.
 A forensic image is a bit-by-bit copy of the data and does not modify the data during the capture.
 Hashing provides integrity for images, including images of both memory and disk drives.
 Taking a hash before and after capturing a disk image verifies that the capturing process did not modify data.
 Hashes can reveal evidence tampering or, at the very least, that evidence has lost integrity.
 A chain of custody provides assurances that personnel controlled and handled evidence properly after collecting it.
 It may start with a tag attached to the physical item, followed by a chain of custody form that documents everyone who handled it and when they handled it.
 A legal hold requires an organization to protect existing data as evidence.